emqx/emqx-docs/en_US/extensions/hooks.md

     Most of notification event follows this logic.
 So that we provide the general **Callback Functions Chain** execution module.
 - **Callback Functions Chain** needs to allow the functions with it to *terminate the chain in advance* and *ignore this operation.*
   - **Termination in advance:** After the execution of this function is completed, the execution of the chain is directly terminated.
 All subsequent callback functions on the chain are ignored.</br>
-    For example, an authentication believes that such clients do not need to check other authentication plug-ins after they are allowed to log in, so they need to be terminated in advance.
+    For example, an authentication believes that such clients do not need to check other authentication plugins after they are allowed to log in, so they need to be terminated in advance.
   - **Ignore this operation:** Do not modify the processing result on the chain, and pass it directly to the next callback function.</br>
-    For example, when there are multiple authentication plug-ins, an authentication plug-in believes that such clients do not belong to its authentication scope, and it does not need to modify the authentication results.
+    For example, when there are multiple authentication plugins, an authentication plugin believes that such clients do not belong to its authentication scope, and it does not need to modify the authentication results.
 This operation should be ignored and the returned value of the previous function should be passed directly to the next function on the chain.

 Therefore, we can obtain two program flow diagrams for the execution chain based on the two ways of handling the return value of the callback function on the chain.

-### Result Transitiv
+### Result Transitive
 ```
 Chain execution direction ===>>>